Paul Epstein QC

 Year of Silk/Call: 2006/1988

-Paul has recent experience in many sectors - media, financial, insurance, banking, healthcare, local authority, charitable, legal, hospitality, sporting and education to name but a few.
+Paul has recent experience in many sectors including retail, media, TV, financial services, insurance, automotive, healthcare, local authority, charitable, legal, hospitality, sporting and education.

 Public and Regulatory: Paul has presented disciplinary charges in conduct committee hearings on behalf of the British Psychological Society, including in its case against Colin Stagg arising out of the murder of Rachel Nickell; has been a sometime legal advisor to the General Teaching Council; and has advised in various professional disciplinary matters.